ABOUT STIs

 Transmission of hepatitis A happens by an orofaecal route.
 Simply put, this means getting the faeces (shit) of an infected person into your mouth.

-Hepatitis A could also be acquired by getting small amounts of faeces in your mouth through sex acts such as rimming for example.
+Hepatitis A could also be acquired by getting small amounts of faeces in your mouth through sex acts such as rimming.

 How can I avoid getting hepatitis A?